Approval Date: 2014-10-16

 10.1 No person shall retaliate against another for bringing forward a Concern or Complaint or for being involved in any process related to this Policy.
 The University considers Retaliation at any stage to be a serious offence because it may prevent potential complainants, witnesses, administrators or others from coming forward with Concerns or Complaints.

-10.2 Any imposed discipline related to Retaliation will be taken in accordance with the University Staff Handbook for Non-Bargaining Unit Employees, Student Code of Conduct, applicable collective agreements or, for individuals not covered by one of the above, contractual provisions.
+10.2 Any imposed discipline related to Retaliation will be taken in accordance with the Guide for Non-Bargaining, Management and Professional, and Senior Administrative Management Employees, Student Code of Conduct, applicable collective agreements or, for individuals not covered by one of the above, contractual provisions.

 10.3 A breach of confidentiality under Section 8 may constitute retaliation.